-British police find 39 bodies in a truck container
+British police find 39 dead in truck container, arrest driver

-LONDON (Reuters) - Police found the bodies of 39 people inside a truck container believed to have come from Bulgaria at an industrial estate to the east of London on Wednesday.
+GRAYS, England (Reuters) - British police found the bodies of 39 people inside a truck container believed to have come from Bulgaria at an industrial estate to the east of London on Wednesday.

+The discovery was made in the early hours after emergency services were alerted to people in the container, on a gritty industrial site in Grays, about 20 miles from central London.

+Police said the driver of the truck, a 25-year-old man from Northern Ireland, had been arrested on suspicion of murder.
+Prime Minister Boris Johnson said he was appalled.

+“I am receiving regular updates and the Home Office will work closely with Essex Police as we establish exactly what has happened,” Johnson said on Twitter.
+“My thoughts are with all those who lost their lives & their loved ones.”

-The truck was thought to have entered Britain at Holyhead in Wales on Saturday and to have originally started its journey in Bulgaria.
-The driver, a 25-year-old man from Northern Ireland, has been arrested on suspicion of murder, police said.
+Police said the truck was thought to have entered Britain at Holyhead, a North Wales port that is a major entry point for traffic from Ireland, on Saturday and to have originally started its journey in Bulgaria.

+The victims, 38 adults and one teenager, were all pronounced dead at the scene after they were found at the Waterglade Industrial Park, not far from docks on the River Thames.

+Bulgaria’s foreign ministry said it could not confirm at this stage whether the truck had started its journey from the country.

 “This is a tragic incident where a large number of people have lost their lives.
 We are in the process of identifying the victims, however I anticipate that this could be a lengthy process,” said Chief Superintendent Andrew Mariner, from Essex Police.